Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Expectation propagation

-The benefits of this algorithm arise because each site $g_k$ comes from a restricted family with complexity is determined by the number of parameters in the model, not by the sample size; this is less expensive than carrying around the full likelihood, which in general would require computation time proportional to the size of the data.
-Furthermore, if the parametric approximation is multivariate normal, many of the above steps become analytical, with steps 3a, 3b, and 3d requiring only simple linear algebra.
-Accordingly, EP tends to be applied to specific high-dimensional problems where computational cost is an issue, notably for Gaussian processes (Rasmussen, and Williams, 2006, Jyl{\"a}nki, Vanhatalo, and Vehtari, 2011, Cunningham, Hennig, and Lacoste-Julien, 2011, and Vanhatalo et al., 2013), and efforts are made to keep the algorithm stable as well as fast.
+The exponential family restriction in EP makes the algorithm efficient: any product and division between these distributions stays in the parametric family and can be carried out analytically by summing and subtracting the respective natural parameters.
+The complexity of these distributions, which is determined by the number of parameters in the model, remains constant regardless of the number of sites.
+This is less expensive than carrying around the full likelihood, which in general would require computation time proportional to the size of the data.
+Accordingly, EP tends to be applied to specific high-dimensional problems where computational cost is an issue, notably for Gaussian processes~\citep{Rasmussen+Williams:2006,Jylanki+others:2011,Cunningham+others:2011,Vanhatalo+others:2013,cseke2013approximate}, and efforts are made to keep the algorithm both stable and fast.

-Figure \ref{sketch} illustrates the general idea.
-Here the data have been divided into five pieces, each of which has a somewhat awkward likelihood function.
-The most direct parallel partitioning approach would be to analyze each of the pieces separately and then combine these inferences at the end, to yield a posterior distribution in the overlap.
-In contrast to data-partitioning algorithms, each step of an EP-based approach combines the likelihood of each partition with the cavity distribution representing the rest of the available information across the other $K-1$ pieces (and the prior).
-In Figure \ref{sketch}, an EP approach should allow the computations to be concentrated in the area of overlap rather than wasting computation in the outskirts of the individual likelihood distributions.
+Approximating the tilted distribution in step~\ref{alg:tilted_approx} is, in many ways, the core step of a message passing algorithm.
+In EP, this is typically done by matching the moments of $g_k(\theta) g_{-k}(\theta)$ to those of $f_{k}(\theta) g_{-k}(\theta)$, which corresponds to minimizing the Kullback-Leibler divergence $\operatorname{KL}(g_{\backslash k}(\theta)||g(\theta))$.
+In Section \ref{approximation}, we discuss in more detail a variety of other choices for forming tilted approximations, beyond the standard choices in the EP literature.
+If $f_{k}(\theta)$ has the same form as $g$ then the contribution of that term can be computed exactly and there is no need for the corresponding site approximation term $g_{k}(\theta)$.
+For example, if the prior $f_0(\theta)$ and approximating distribution $g$ are both multivariate normals, then only tilted distributions $k=1,\ldots,K$ need to be computed.

+Even if EP minimizes local KL-divergence in the scope of each site, it will not in general minimize the KL-divergence from the target density to the global approximation $\operatorname{KL}(f(\theta)||g(\theta))$.
+Furthermore, there is no general guarantee of convergence for EP.
+However, for models with log-concave factors $f_k$ and initialization to the prior distribution, the algorithm has proven successful in many applications.
+Various studies have been made to assess the behaviour of EP. \citet{dehaene2015bounding} present bounds for the approximate error. \citet{dehaene2018expectation} inspect the method in the large data limit and show that it is asymptotically exact but it may diverge if initialized poorly. \citet{dehaene2016expectation} relate EP to other better understood methods and show that it is equivalent to performing gradient descent on a smoothed energy landscape.